JwanKaro/JwanKaro/README.md

 <img src="https://c.tenor.com/y2JXkY1pXkwAAAAC/cat-computer.gif" width="100px">
 It seems, that I'm in love with typescript :).
-This only from my public repos, but I usually code in Java and python.
+This only from my public repos, but I usually code in JavaScript and python.

 ## My favorite Stack
 #### ***MENT*** : MongoDB Express Node.js Typescript